Online Master’s in Clinical Mental Health Counseling

 Our instructors have professional experience in their respective fields and are ready to form meaningful relationships with you as they guide and mentor you toward success.
 Our faculty are committed to the achievement of every student.

-Kara Wolff, Director of Graduate Program & Clinical Mental Counseling Professor
+Dr. Kara Wolff, Director of the Clinical Mental Health Counseling program and Professor

 Online Learning Experience